failedxyz/weebctf-problems/cancer/description.md

-Turns out Konno Yuuki didn't have AIDS, she had [cancer](files/cancer/cancer.json)!
+Turns out Konno Yuuki didn't have AIDS, she had cancer!
+Doctors extracted [this tumor](files/cancer/cancer.json) from her brain...

 Put your answer in the format `array[a_1][a_2][a_3][a_4][...]`.